England

 Experiment start date: 1843

-Habitat type: Grassland
+Habitat type: Grassland/ Arable

 Experiment type: Nutrients

-Site size:
+Site size: ~ 4 hectares

-Site manager: Lawes Agricultural Trust
+Site owner: Lawes Agricultural Trust

 Experiment conducted by: Andrew Gregory, Rothamsted Research.